chickencoder/school/README.md

 # GCSE Notes :clipboard: :poop:
 An extensive library of notes curated by [chickencoder](https://github.com/chickencoder) for some GCSE subjects.

-So this repo contains full notes for...
+This repo contains full notes for...
 * Additional Science Chemistry
 * Additional Science Biology